fullstackdevlop/react-interview-questions/README.md

 ### What are other 5 JS Frameworks other than React?

+There are several JavaScript frameworks and libraries for building web applications likes:

+- Angular
+- Vue.js
+- Svelte
+- Ember.js
+- Backbone.js

 ### Whether React is a Framework or a Library?
 What is the difference?

 ### What is the difference between library and framework?